samirm00/explore/Week2/README.md

 display: flex;
 ```

-This will give us the `flexbox`-specific properties, so we can develop clean and organised CSS.
+This will give us the `flexbox`-specific properties, so we can develop clean and organized CSS.
 Check the following links to understand how this is done:

 - [CSS Flexbox in 100 Seconds](https://www.youtube.com/watch?v=K74l26pE4YA)
 - [What is Flexbox and Why to Learn it](https://www.youtube.com/watch?v=CXSwNIPsyTs)